JohnSnowLabs/johnsnowlabs/docs/_posts/Damla-Gurbaz/2023-06-30-robertaresolve_icd10gm_de.md

 ## Description

-This model maps extracted medical entities to ICD10-GM codes for the German language using `xlmroberta_embeddings_paraphrase_mpnet_base_v2` (xx) embeddings.
+This model maps extracted medical entities to ICD10-GM codes for the German language using `xlmroberta_embeddings_paraphrase_mpnet_base_v2` embeddings.

 ## Predicted Entities